 To rearrange a connection line, place your mouse pointer over where you want to add a pivot point to it.
 You'll then see a bubble at your mouse point.
 Click and drag it to where you need.

 Up to this point, your diagram should look something like this.

 Once a transaction is stored, the shipping process follows.
-So we will now create a data flow from Process Order (process) to Ship Good (process).
+Therefore, create a data flow from Process Order (process) to Ship Good (process).

-Ship Good needs to read the transaction information (i.e. the order) in order to pack the right product for delivery.
-So we'll create a data flow from Transaction (data store) to Ship Good (process).
+Ship Good needs to read the transaction information (i.e. The order_ in order to pack the right product for delivery.
+Create a data flow from Transaction (data store) to Ship Good (process).

 Note: If there is a lack of space, feel free to move the shapes around to make room.

 Ship Good also needs to read the customer information for his/her shipping address.
 Create a data flow from Customer (data store) to Ship Good (process).

 Ship Good then updates the Inventory database to reflect the goods shipped.
 Create a data flow from Ship Good (process) to Inventory (data store).
 Name it updated product record.

 - Once the order arrives in the customer's hands, the Issue Receipt process begins.
 In it, a receipt is prepared based on the transaction record stored in the database.
 So let's create a data flow from Transaction (data store) to Issue Receipt (process).

 Then a receipt is issued to the customer.
 Let's create a data flow from Issue Receipt (process) to Customer (external entity).
 Name the data flow receipt.